aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/shapebase/bounds_in_points/_index.md

 ﻿---
+title: ShapeBase.bounds_in_points property
+linktitle: bounds_in_points property
-title: bounds_in_points property
+articleTitle: bounds_in_points property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets the location and size of the containing block of the shape in points, relative to the anchor of the topmost shape."
+description: "ShapeBase.bounds_in_points property.
+Gets the location and size of the containing block of the shape in points, relative to the anchor of the topmost shape."
 type: docs
 weight: 80
 url: /python-net/aspose.words.drawing/shapebase/bounds_in_points/